QuantEcon/lecture-python-intro/lectures/laffer_adaptive.md

 ## Limiting Values of Inflation Rate

-As in our earlier lecture XXXX, we can compute the two prospective limiting values for $\bar \pi$ by studying the steady-state Laffer curve.
+As in our earlier lecture {doc}`money_inflation_nonlinear`, we can compute the two prospective limiting values for $\bar \pi$ by studying the steady-state Laffer curve.

 Thus, in a  **steady state**